summerdevlin46/recruitment_test/README.md

 Use an LLM model to identify this information and include comments explaining the prompt engineering and reasoning used.
 You don't have to subscribe to openai, or any other or buying subscription for this task.
 A simple BERT model as placeholder would suffice for instance.
 The idea is to see the pipeline, not the actual results.

+Here is a link to a [google collab notebook](https://colab.research.google.com/drive/18sxFHCgMxXxr6KmQSZ7lVSIMd4lkJUhY?usp=sharing) for you to start.
+You do not have to use it, but it's there to make the task easier for you.

 #### 2. Think about the text

 - Do you find that there is relevant information missing from the data we have asked for?